How To Survive Standardized Testing Season

 March is an exciting month for many reasons.
 The sweet smells of spring fill the air, baseball players ready themselves for a new season, and standardized testing ramps into high gear.

 Okay, maybe one of those things doesn’t seem that exciting.
 But this can be a thrilling time for both students and parents.
 These tests mark the beginning of the college (or private school, in the case of the ERB and ISEE) experience, one of the most incredible times of growth a student will experience in their lives, and a bittersweet moment for parents as they meet the incredible young adult they have raised.

 But the student has to get there first.
-Here are what parents and students can do to get past the stress and trauma, and get into the excitement that this point can offer.
+Here are what parents and students can do to survive, and thrive, during standardized testing season.

 Find a Clean Study Space

 There are many studies that have confirmed that replicating the conditions of the test in the study space leads to better scores.
 Obviously, you’re not going to invite 30 other teenagers into your home and let them study there, but having a quiet, organized space away from the hustle and bustle of the home can make as huge difference in both scores and test-related anxiety.
 For more tips on how to create a good study spot, check out our article from last month.

 Students don’t need a drill sergeant as they prepare for the test, forcing them to do work against their will.
 But they also don’t need a friend trying to distract them.
 Their friends at school will already be doing that.

 This is admittedly a difficult line to walk.
 It’s important to be firm in limiting screen time and other distractions before and during study time.
 But after the study block, be supportive and kind.
 Let them know that you see how hard they are working, and that you’re proud of them for handling this stressful time with the maturity you have seen bloom.